 Substance Abuse and Mental Health Services Administration

 Those with addiction issues and mental health problems have trouble getting the appropriate health care they need.
-Many private a marketplace-provided insurance plans neglect to include this provision in their coverage.
+Many private marketplace-provided insurance plans but neglect to include this provision in their coverage.
 The SAMSHA was first initiated in 1992 to help these people get help.
 This gap may seem small, but there are almost 12 million people with mental health issues in the United States that couldn’t get proper care.
 This administration, largely funded by grants, is working to get more of those people care and reduce the stigma surrounding mental health and addiction issues.

 Veterans Health Administration

 You can’t mention government assistance programs without talking about the Veterans Health Administration, the largest government health care program in the country.
 Designed to help veterans of the U.S. military, there are over one thousand facilities dedicated to helping the almost 9 million veterans currently getting health care through the VHA.
 This program was first started in 1930 by President Herbert Hoover and has since grown to over 100 full-time hospitals nationwide.
 These are five of the most commonly used government programs for health care in the United States.
 If you don’t currently have medical insurance and can’t afford it, look into one of these programs to see if you may qualify for some assistance.
 Medicaid is available for anyone over 65, the age group that uses medical services the most.
 No child or adult should be refused health care just because they can’t afford it and these programs are designed to help end that.